heispv/biotope/docs/index.md

 - `biotope chat`: Chat with a BioCypher project (BioChatter)
 - `biotope read`: Extract information from unstructured modalities (BioGather)
 - `biotope view`: Use visual analysis tools to interpret your data and metadata
-- `biotope get`: Download files and automatically start annotation
+- `biotope get`: Download files from a URL and stage them for annotation and version control
 - `biotope annotate`: Annotate your data with consistent metadata in Croissant ML

 ## Git Integration for Metadata Version Control